Qiskit/rustworkx/docs/source/tutorial/introduction.rst

 Accessing edges and neighbors
 =============================

-You can access edges from a node using the :meth:`~rx.PyGraph.incident_edges`
+You can access edges from a node using the :meth:`~retworkx.PyGraph.incident_edges`
 method:

 .. jupyter-execute::